-, any additional pension you may have decided to purchase during the year or which is granted to you by your employer
+any additional pension purchased during the year

+any additional pension which is granted to you by your employer

-, any reduction due to a Pension Sharing Order or qualifying agreement in Scotland (following a divorce or dissolution of a civil partnership) and
+any reduction due to a Pension Sharing Order or qualifying agreement in Scotland (following a divorce or dissolution of a civil partnership) and

 any reduction due to an Annual Allowance tax charge that you have asked the Scheme to pay on your behalf.

-Your account is then revalued at the end of each Scheme year to take account of the cost of living.
-This adjustment is carried out in line with the Treasury Revaluation Order index which, currently, is the rate of the Consumer Prices Index (CPI).
+Your account is revalued at the end of each Scheme year to take account of the cost of living.
+This adjustment is carried out in line with the Treasury Revaluation Order index which is the rate of the Consumer Prices Index (CPI).

 You will have a separate pension account for each employment.
-That pension account will hold the entire pension built-up for that employment.

 In addition to an active member’s pension account there are also:

-a deferred member’s pension account;
+a deferred member’s pension account

-a deferred refund account;
+a deferred refund account

-a retirement pension account;
+a retirement pension account

-a flexible retirement pension account;
+a flexible retirement pension account

-a pension credit account; and
+a pension credit account and

 a survivor member’s account.

 These accounts will be adjusted by any debits for any Pension Sharing Order or qualifying agreement in Scotland (following a divorce or dissolution of a civil partnership) and for any Annual Allowance tax charge that you have asked the Scheme to pay on your behalf.
 These accounts are currently increased each April in line with the Consumer Prices Index (CPI).
+A deferred refund account will not be adjusted in these ways.

 Pensionable pay

-The pay on which you normally pay contributions is your normal salary or wages plus any shift allowance, bonuses, contractual overtime, Maternity Pay, Paternity Pay, Adoption Pay, Shared Parental Pay and any other taxable benefit specified in your contract as being pensionable.
-For part time members, your pensionable pay will be based on your actual earnings (including any additional hours up to your post’s full time hours).
+The pay on which you normally pay contributions is your normal salary or wages plus any shift allowance, bonuses, contractual overtime, Maternity Pay, Paternity Pay, Adoption Pay, Shared Parental Pay, Parental Bereavement Pay, and any other taxable benefit specified in your contract as being pensionable.

-You do not pay contributions onovertime above the hours of the fulltime hours of your post (unless it is contractual overtime), on any travelling or subsistence allowances
+You do not pay contributions on:

+overtime above full-time hours (unless it is contractual overtime)

+any travelling or subsistence allowances

-, pay in lieu of notice
+pay in lieu of notice

-, pay in lieu of loss of holidays
+pay in lieu of loss of holidays

-, any payment as an inducement not to leave before the payment is made
+any payment as an inducement not to leave before the payment is made

-, any award of compensation (other than payment representing arrears of pay) made for the purpose of achieving equal pay, pay relating to loss of future pensionable payments or benefits, any pay paid by your employer if you go on reserve forces service leave nor (apart from some historical cases) the monetary value of a car or pay received in lieu of a car.
+any award of compensation (other than payment representing arrears of pay) made for the purpose of achieving equal pay

+pay relating to loss of future pensionable payments or benefits

+any pay paid by your employer if you go on reserve forces service leave nor

+the monetary value of a car or pay received in lieu of a car (apart from some historical cases).

 Relevant child related leave

-Relevant child related leave includes periods ofOrdinary Maternity, Adoption or Shared Parental Leave (normally first 26 weeks), Paternity Leave and any periods of Paid Additional Maternity or Adoption Leave (normally after week 26 weeks up week 39) or Shared Parental Leave.
+Relevant child related leave includes periods of:

+Ordinary Maternity or Adoption Leave (normally the first 26 weeks)

+Paid Additional Maternity or Adoption Leave (normally after week 26 and up to week 39)

+Paternity Leave

+Paid Shared Parental Leave or

+Paid Parental Bereavement Leave.

 Reserve forces service leave

-This occurs when a Reservist is mobilised and called upon to take part in military operations.
-The period of mobilisation can range from three months or less and up to a maximum of 12 months.
-During a period of reserve forces service leave you will, if you elect to stay in the LGPS during that leave, continue to build up a pension based on the rate of assumed pensionable pay you would have received had you not been on reserve forces service leave.
+This occurs when a Reservist is mobilised and called on to take part in military operations.
+The period of mobilisation can be up to a maximum of 12 months.
+During a period of reserve forces service leave you will, if you elect to stay in the L G P S during that leave, continue to build up a pension based on the rate of assumed pensionable pay you would have received had you not been on reserve forces service leave.

 Scheme year